enzanki-ars/voicemeeter-remote-python/README.md

 The Voicemeeter API in its lowest form does not manage syncing but does provide polling functions for a developer to implement in whichever way they see best.
 In this
 Python wrapper syncing is managed using the `@polling` function decorator that wraps the getters.
 To modify the timings you may change the value of delay and max_polls.

 max_polls define the number of times dirty parameters are polled separated by a given delay interval.
-Since the time taken for the Voicemeeter background service to update the polling parameters varies this allows for a variable response time up to a max delay.

 Setters and polling functions run without any delay.

-Default values are expected to be safe, in fact I've managed to get reliable test runs with faster settings but adjust according to your needs.
+Default values are expected to be safe but adjust according to your needs.

 If you wish to implement your own syncing logic simply remove the '@polling' decorator from the getter functions.